-Activation of 'Savs' on model 482C16 causes the current settings to be saved as the default settings and used when the unit is powered up again.
+Activation of 'Savs' causes the current settings to be saved as the default settings and used when the unit is powered up again.
 This command is useful for units without an on/off power button.
 For units with a power button the settings are automatically saved when the unit is powered down using the button.